jeffsteward/CRI/_projects/sketchy-business.md

 dates: 2023-ongoing
 ---

-Custom drawings tools that mimic motifs I used to render in more traditional physical mediums.
+Custom digital drawing tools that mimic motifs I used to render in more traditional physical mediums.
 The tools are made with <a href="https://processing.org">Processing</a>.

 ## Puddles